 My little guy has sensory processing disorder, developmental delay, and possible autism.
 He’s high functioning and very intelligent but easily distracted, flustered, and is just learning to communicate.
+He also gets very distraught and loses all confidence if he can’t do something the way he feels is right on the first go round.

 Our big 18-month old was beginning to turn his head towards sounds.
 Yay!
 He started to babble (we hadn’t heard that since before the first tubes) — but there were serious issues with eye contact.
 We began in-home speech therapy services and did development assessments.
 It was hard to tell if testing fell a year below average due to hearing issues or if there was something more going on.